-HBGL~\citep{hbgl} is a multi-label text classification method that uses BERT to represent the text and represent the hierarchically organized classes.
+Pre-trained language models have also found their way into hierarchical text classification.
+For instance, HBGL~\cite{hbgl} uses BERT to represent the text and represent the hierarchically organized classes.
 For the classes, HBGL first learns the label embeddings from the global hierarchy, \ie the taxonomy.
 Specifically, the label embeddings are learned by employing a masked language modeling objective on sequences that correspond to paths in the label hierarchy.
 Subsequently, it learns to predict the document labels one by one in the order of the local hierarchy, \ie level-wise from the root to the most specific label in the taxonomy.
-By this, HBGL exploits the hierarchy of the labels as defined in the taxonomy and treats the label generation as a multi-label text classification task, in a similar way as Nam et al.~ \cite{namMaximizingSubsetAccuracy2017} did with sequence-to-sequence models trained from scratch.
-Thus, HBGL is essentially a \textit{hierarchy-aware} sequence-based Transformer model.
-However, as described above, the key ingredient of HBGL is making use of the sequence model BERT.
+By this, HBGL exploits the hierarchy of the labels as defined in the taxonomy and treats the label generation as a multi-label text classification task in a similar way as Nam et al.~ \cite{namMaximizingSubsetAccuracy2017} did with sequence-to-sequence models trained from scratch.
+Thus, HBGL is essentially a \textit{hierarchy-aware} sequence-based transformer model.
+However, as described above, the key ingredient of HBGL is making use of the sequence-based model BERT.
 HBGL \textit{does not use an external graph encoder} for representing the taxonomy.
-In contrast, the graph-based methods always use an \textit{explicit} graph encoder for representing the taxonomy, most commonly a graph neural network, independent of what other model is being used (\eg a CNN, BERT, or other).
-Since HBGL's core is heavily based on BERT and does not have an explicit graph encoder, we consider it as a sequence-based Transformer method.
+In contrast, the graph-based methods (described in Section~\ref{sec:graph}) always use an \textit{explicit} graph encoder for representing the taxonomy, most commonly a graph neural network, independent of what other model is being used (\eg a CNN, BERT, or other).
+Since HBGL's core is heavily based on BERT and does not have an explicit graph encoder, we consider it a sequence-based transformer method.

-Analyzing the literature reporting text classification results for BERT on our considered datasets shows a high variance between papers.
-Therefore, we fine-tune BERT and some of the most popular encoder-only language models ourselves.
-These include DistilBERT, RoBERTa, DeBERTa, ALBERTv2, and ERNIE 2.0.
-Since HBGL is the most promising hierarchy-aware approach from literature, we also run own experiments with HBGL.